All Episodes

 Oh, yeah.

-I don't know what you're gonna do.
+I don't know what you're going to do.

-What are you gonna do?
+What are you going to do?

 You're missing all the information.

-I wish you had been listening earlier because what happened here, what the PERP said is nothing new.
+I wish you had been listening earlier because what happened here, what the perp said is nothing new.

-It's been going on for thirty years or twenty years or ten years or whatever, but the drive-by media have been looking the other way because the drive-by media uses the PERP show to elevate themselves.
+But the drive-by media have been looking the other way because the drive-by media uses the perp show to elevate themselves.

 Now all of a sudden they're caught in a bind here.